top of page

 The paint scheme and architecture of the various buildings harken back to southern plantation-style homes, as well as to the farmhouses and barns the rural south has become known for.
 Situated next to a watershed for a river, the surrounding area is also full of beautiful green trees to give Virginia International Raceway that special wooded look.

-VIR also continues to improve the fan access experience year over year – new tent camping areas were opened up a few years ago inside the turns 1-4 area on the driver’s left, while the RV camping and fan viewing areas were also extended far down the backstretch.
+VIR also continues to improve the fan access experience year over year – new tent camping areas were opened a few years ago inside the turns 1-4 area on driver’s left, while the RV camping and fan viewing areas were also extended far down the backstretch.

-Neighborhood 1
+Neighborhood 2

 The biggest downside to VIR is its lack of neighbors.
 While there is peace in the solitude of VIR’s rural setting, there is quite literally nothing around Virginia International Raceway in any direction for at least half an hour.
 Located just over an hour north of the greater Raleigh-Durham area in North Carolina, and half an hour southeast of South Boston in Virginia, you have to drive a while to find anything as far as hotels or restaurants.
+Thankfully, the nearest town of Milton just outside the track has seen some new restaurants show up in the last few years, giving you at least some options for dining right next door.

 A lot of fans and teams stay in Danville, VA to the west, or South Boston to the East, which is where you can find the closest places to eat – there you can find restaurants such as Buffalo Wild Wings and 2 Witches Winery & Brewing Company, or lodging options such as Sleep Inn & Suites or Courtyard by Marriott.
 For something to do while in the area, South Boston Speedway features local short track racing on weekend nights, or down in Durham, NC you can visit Duke Forest for a quiet hike in the suburbs.